Browser does not support script.

 I welcome contact from prospective postgraduate students.

 My teaching responsibilities lie in the Biomedical Science programme.
-I have designed and delivered modules across all levels of undergraduate study and I supervise students at undergraduate, MSc by research and PhD levels.
+I have designed and delivered modules across all levels of undergrad/postgrad study.
+I supervise RESEARCH students at undergraduate, MSc (by Research and Taught) and PhD levels and I am module leader on the Science and Health MRES.

 I serve as an External Examiner for the Biomedical Science BSc Programme at the University of Roehampton and their affiliated programme at MDIS (Singapore).